fmlinks/fmlinks.github.io/_pages/home.md

 I am **Fengming Lin (林枫茗)**, a Postdoctoral Research Associate at the [University of Manchester](https://www.manchester.ac.uk/), working in the field of **Computational Medicine and Generative Artificial Intelligence**.

-I received my **PhD in Computer Science** from the [University of Leeds](https://www.leeds.ac.uk/), supervised by Prof. [Alejandro F. Frangi](https://www.research.manchester.ac.uk/portal/alejandro.frangi.html), FREng, FIEEE.
+I received my **PhD in Computer Science** from the [University of Leeds](https://www.leeds.ac.uk/), supervised by Prof. [Alejandro F. Frangi](https://www.research.manchester.ac.uk/portal/alejandro.frangi.html), Dr Yan Xia, and Dr Nishant Ravikumar.
 My doctoral research focused on *artificial intelligence for vascular segmentation and modality-generalized aneurysm detection*.
 Prior to that, I obtained my **Master’s** and **Bachelor’s degrees** from [Shandong University](https://www.sdu.edu.cn/), working on *deep learning for medical image analysis*.

 My research interests lie at the intersection of **AI, medical image analysis, and computational modeling**, with applications to:
 - Image segmentation, registration, and generative modeling